comunica/sparql-benchmark-runner.js/README.md

 ```
 Options:
   --version      Show version number                                   [boolean]
   --endpoint     URL of the SPARQL endpoint to send queries to
                                                              [string] [required]
   --queries      Directory of the queries                    [string] [required]
   --replication  Number of replication runs                [number] [default: 5]
   --warmup       Number of warmup runs                     [number] [default: 1]
   --output       Destination for the output CSV file
                                               [string] [default: "./output.csv"]
-  --timeout                 Timeout value in seconds to use for individual
+  --timeout      Timeout value in seconds to use for individual queries [number]
-                            queries                                     [number]
-  --outputIterationResults  A flag indicating if iteration results should be
-                            produced                  [boolean] [default: false]
   ----help
 ```
 An example input is the following.